mibroome/wind-ae/README.md

 `Wind-AE` (pronounced /windy/) stands for "wind atmospheric escape" and is a relatively fast 1D, steady-state, hydrodynamic, non-isothermal, Parker wind relaxation code for modeling atmospheric escape based on [Murray-Clay et al. (2009)](https://ui.adsabs.harvard.edu/abs/2009ApJ...693...23M/abstract). `Wind-AE` is a forward model that solves the energy conservation, momentum conservation, and ionization equilibrium equations at the substellar point using the ["Numerical Recipes in C"](https://ui.adsabs.harvard.edu/abs/1992nrca.book.....P/abstract) relaxation method.
 This allows `Wind-AE` to quickly compute the atmosphere mass loss rate as well as upper atmosphere (<~100 microbar) velocity, temperature, density, and ionization structure as a function of altitude.

 `Wind-AE` updates [Murray-Clay et al. (2009)](https://ui.adsabs.harvard.edu/abs/2009ApJ...693...23M/abstract) to allow for the modeling of atomic metals and multifrequency XUV stellar spectra (Broome et al. submitted).
-If you use `Wind-AE`, please consider citing Broome et al. (in prep).
+If you use `Wind-AE`, please consider citing Broome et al. (submitted).

 We appreciate your patience while the docs are developed.
 In the meantime, take advantage of `Notebooks/Quickstart.ipynb` to get a quick orientation to `Wind-AE` and please report any bugs via [Github](https://github.com/mabroome/wind-ae/issues) or via email to mabroome@ucsc.edu.